Yes, the Nothing Phone (1) really can make mobiles fun again – here's how

 Circular elements, like the hybrid home screen folders – which let you store your favourite apps while granting quick access to the most important entries with a single tap – soften the underlying stock Android aesthetic.

-You can even double-down on this look by enlarging single app icons too, which feels somewhat decadent on the phone's 6.55-inch Full HD+ display, but can be used in conjunction with the hybrid folders to create home screens littered with 'bubbles' of apps that are guaranteed to, at the very least, upturn the corner of a mouth into the hint of a grin each time you unlock your Phone (1).
+You can even double-down on this look by enlarging single app icons too, which feels somewhat decadent on the phone's 6.55-inch Full HD+ display, but can be used in conjunction with those hybrid folders to create home screens littered with 'bubbles' of apps that are guaranteed to, at the very least, bring on the hint of a grin each time you unlock your Phone (1).

 The transparent back's secret